-- A. Reporting to work or performing work duties after having ingested illegal drugs or non-prescribed prescription drugs, or while under the influence of alcohol, is strictly prohibited.
-Under the influence of alcohol is defined by state law. - B. An employee shall not report to work or perform his or her duties while taking prescribed drugs or over-the-counter medications which the employee knows or reasonably should know adversely affect the employee's ability to safely and effectively perform his or her job duties. - C. An employee who notifies his or her supervisor that he or she may not be able to safely and effectively perform his or her job because of his or her therapeutic drug use may take paid leave or leave without pay as permitted by the Leave Article of this MOU. - D. An employee who is called to report to work during an unscheduled time shall immediately inform his or her supervisor if he or she should not report to work.
+A. Reporting to work or performing work duties after having ingested illegal drugs or non-prescribed prescription drugs, or while under the influence of alcohol, is strictly prohibited.
+Under the influence of alcohol is defined by state law.

+B. An employee shall not report to work or perform his or her duties while taking prescribed drugs or over-the-counter medications which the employee knows or reasonably should know adversely affect the employee's ability to safely and effectively perform his or her job duties.

+C. An employee who notifies his or her supervisors that he or she may not be able to safely and effectively perform his or her job because of his or her therapeutic drug use may take paid leave or leave without pay as permitted by the Leave Article of this MOU.

+D. An employee who is called to report to work during an unscheduled time shall immediately inform his or her supervisor if he or she should not report to work.
 Employees should not report to work if doing so would violate this Article.
-An employee should consider his or her consumption of alcohol within the previous four (4) hours, and any drug or over the counter medication that would interfere with his or her ability to travel safely to work and/or perform safely and efficiently his or her job duties. - E. A referral to an Employee Assistance Program and/or a substance abuse rehabilitation program is not discipline.
+An employee should consider his or her consumption of alcohol within the previous four (4) hours, and any drug or over the counter medication that would interfere with his or her ability to travel safely to work and/or perform safely and efficiently his or her job duties.

+E. A referral to an Employee Assistance Program and/or a substance abuse rehabilitation program is not discipline.
 The College may discipline an employee based upon actions or inactions leading to the referral, and the employment of an employee who fails to participate successfully in such a Program when referred to it may be terminated, pursuant to Article on Discipline in this MOU.
 Continued unacceptable job performance, attendance and/or behavioral problems shall result in disciplinary action, up to and including termination of employment in accordance with the Article on Discipline in this MOU.

-An employee who is found guilty, accepts a plea of nolo contendere, or receives probation before judgment of an alcohol driving offense or a controlled dangerous substance offense shall report as such to the Executive Director of Human Resources within five (5) work days.
+An employee who is found guilty, accepts a plea of nolo contendere, or receives probation before judgment of an alcohol driving offense or a controlled dangerous substance offense shall report as such to the Director of Human Resources within five (5) work days.